 “I personally love slip-ons, as they make travel so much easier when you have to go through 6 metal detectors over a 24 hour period.”

 What’s your best travel advice?
-Come over to our Facebook page to swap tips with other well-heeled travelers, or leave us a comment below.
+Leave us a comment below to swap tips with other well-heeled travelers.